nosilver4u/ewww-image-optimizer/readme.txt

 = 4.8.1 =
 * changed: constrain by height for background images that are taller than they are wide
+* fix: regression that caused jpegtran and pngout tests to fail on Windows

 = 4.8.0 =
 * added: ability to resize images outside media library via scheduled or bulk optimization